Jerry Bradley (music executive): RCA Records

 Accepting the position as a staff assistant to Chet Atkins of RCA in 1970, Bradley assisted Atkins in communications and paperwork with RCA's main office in New York.
 Bradley would also assist Atkins in the recording studio.
-In 1973, Atkins stepped down as head of RCA Nashville following a bout with cancer.
-Bradley succeeded Atkins in the position.
+In 1973, Atkins stepped down as head of RCA Nashville following a bout with cancer, and was succeeded by Bradley.
 During Bradley's tenure at RCA, he played a role in the early careers of Ronnie Milsap, Dolly Parton, Charley Pride, and Alabama.
 The biggest role in country music Bradley would play though was in legitimizing the Outlaw movement prevalent during the 1970s, led by Waylon Jennings and Willie Nelson among others.
-Bradley collected previously recorded songs from Jennings, Nelson, Jessi Colter (Jennings' wife), and Tompall Glaser (the last from Polydor Records); and created them into the album Wanted!
+Bradley put together previously recorded songs from Jennings, Nelson, Jessi Colter (Jennings' wife), and Tompall Glaser (the last from Polydor Records), and created the album Wanted!
 The Outlaws with the cover showing it in an Old West poster.
 Released in 1976, it was the first platinum country music album certified by the Recording Industry Association of America.
+Jerry Bradley conceived the concept for the album cover of What Goes Around Comes Around by Waylon Jennings.
+Unconcerned with the negative publicity surrounding Jennings' drug issues, Bradley stated, "A little bit of drugs was selling records for Waylon in my mind.
+Maybe a rebellious attitude, along with the Outlaws album, didn't hurt.
+I'm not trying to be mean when I say that, but the mafia didn't hurt Sinatra" (Wikipedia).

 Bradley's tenure was also noted for the return of Elvis Presley to country music.
 Songs such as "Moody Blue" and "Way Down" hit number one on the Billboard country charts prior to Presley's 1977 death.
 Presley also had six posthumous top-ten hits on those same charts between 1977 and 1981, including "Guitar Man", his final #1 in 1981.

 Comedian Ray Stevens recorded three albums while Bradley was in charge of RCA Nashville.
 Stevens' most notable album was Shriner's Convention with the title track being its most notable song, both in 1980.